Fondo Nacional de las Artes

 The FNA also helps a large number of national, provincial, and local public institutions in the whole country (museums, libraries, archives, artistic schools, cultural institutes) through different programmes and in various financial ways.
 The application process, both for individuals and institutions, is complex and strict.
 The FNA holds a large video digital archive, offered to the general public and open to national and international researchers.
 The FNA is directed by a president and a body of renowned Argentinean public figures related to different artistic activities: painting, visual arts, architecture, literature, theatre, dance and music.

+The Milei administration tried to shut down the FNA as part of a law project put forward in early 2024.
+The revised version that was voted after the first version failed has no provisions regarding the institution, though the President can still use the emergency powers granted by the bill against the FNA.